 - Avocado Face Mask for Glowing Skin

 Quick, simple, and easy avocado facial mask recipes for glowing clear skin.

 - Apple Cider Vinegar Treatments for Acne-Free Skin

 Simple Apple Cider Vinegar treatments for acne-free skin.
 Toner, mask, facial scrub, and spot treatment recipes.

 This is a vital part of keeping acne prone skin clear!
 Washing your face with a cleanser or bar soap twice a day is extremely important.
-Throughout the day, our skin collects an amazing amount of dirt and sweat.
-If this is left on the skin for a prolonged period of time it will eventual clog the pores and a blemish will occur.
+Throughout the day, our skin collects an amazing amount of dirt bacteria and sweat.
+If this is left on the skin for a prolonged period of time it will eventual clog the pores and cause breakouts.